trishume/trishume.github.com/_posts/2016-03-24-eye-tracker-reviews-pupil-labs-tobii-eyex-eye-tribe-tobii-x2-30.md

 - You may not record gaze data.
 This is a developer SDK term meant to make you buy Tobii's more expensive trackers, it is not an issue if you're developing interaction techniques or just using the tracker.
 - Your head needs to be relatively low with respect to the monitor.
 I prefer my head to be near the top of my monitor but this is outside the non-adjustable view of the tracker from the monitor's bottom edge.
   You can fix this by tilting your monitor upwards, I was lucky that my monitor had an adjustable stand.

+# [Edit] Tobii 4C: New best consumer eye tracker

+I've now had a chance to use the [Tobii 4C](https://tobiigaming.com/eye-tracker-4c/) for a while and it's fantastic.
+Everything I said about the EyeX above applies, with the following new notes:

+- All the processing is now done on the device, this means very low CPU and USB loads.
+It now works flawlessly in VMWare Fusion.
+- Accuracy is similar or maybe somewhat better.
+It's the most accurate eye tracker I've used personally.
+- Tobii is now working on a macOS implementation of the Stream Engine SDK (the low level C API).
+I've tried out an alpha and it works quite well.
+I used it to implement [FusionMouse](https://github.com/trishume/FusionMouse).
+- I tried it out in combination with a TrackIR 5 and it didn't interfere with the tracking much, which let me combine eye tracking and head tracking that is higher accuracy than the tracking Tobii provides on Windows.
+I remember having problems when I tried the TrackIR with the EyeX, so either they fixed something or my setup changed enough that it works now.

+The restrictions on recording data still apply though, so it's still difficult to legally use for research, other than research on interactive eye tracking systems.

+Another tip I picked up: The adhesive on the magnetic strips for attaching the 4C/EyeX to a monitor have very strong permanent adhesive that's difficult to remove without breaking or bending anything.
+If you use double-sided foam tape you can attach the strip to a monitor in a way that's much easier to remove.
+The extra distance also enables it to be mounted on some laptops.

 # The Eye Tribe Tracker: Good but doesn't work well for me